-The "Cynara" is a class of classic yachts that is classified as a Vintage yacht (a sailing vessel that has been completed for nearly 100 years and has a high degree of perfection).
+"Sinara" is a classic yacht that is classified as a Vintage yacht (a sailboat that has been completed for nearly 100 years and has a high degree of perfection).
 The elegance of design and shipbuilding technology is evident everywhere in the structure, perfect from the largest wood parts to the smallest nails.
-Craftsmen take great pride in their technology even when it is completely invisible when completed.
+Craftsmen take great pride in their technology, even when it is completely invisible when completed.

-The sailing ship "Cynara" was built in England over a dozen years, starting with the examination and procurement of timber, based on the belief of the original owner, "to build the best yacht in the world," and in April 1927, England.
+The sailing ship "Cinara" was built in England over a dozen years, starting with the examination and procurement of timber, based on the belief of the original owner, "building the best yacht in the world", and in April 1927 England.
 Launched near Southampton.
 Then, after passing through the successive owners, he left Limington, England in 4, crossed the Atlantic Ocean, the Caribbean Sea, the Panama Canal, and the Pacific Ocean, and after a 1973-day voyage, arrived in Miura, Japan.
-And now, it is a famous boat that has been owned by the Riviera Group since 195 when it inherited its business.
+And now, at the same time as the business succession, it is a famous boat that has been owned by the Riviera Group since 195.

-It is no exaggeration to say that the lady of the sea "Cynara" was born to be the most beautiful yacht in the world.
+It is no exaggeration to say that the sea lady "Cinara" was born to be the most beautiful yacht in the world.

 At the same time as highly appreciating its beauty, we would like to convey the charm of a wonderful classic yacht to future times.

 Cinara was designed by Charles Nicholson, one of the most famous yacht designers in the first half of the 20th century.